 All staff, students, visitors, volunteers and contractors have a shared responsibility for health, safety and wellbeing at USC.

-The Work Health and Safety Act 2011 states that when a duty is imposed on a person to ensure health and safety, the person is required to eliminate risks to health and safety as far as is reasonably practicable, and where not reasonably practicable, to eliminate risks to health and safety and to minimise those risks as far as is reasonably practicable.
+The Work Health and Safety Act 2011 states that when a duty is imposed on a person to ensure health and safety, the person is required to eliminate risks to health and safety as far as is reasonably practicable, and where not reasonably practicable, to minimise those risks as far as is reasonably practicable.

 The University neither expects nor requires its staff, students, visitors, volunteers and contractors to attempt anything that would be likely to cause them harm.